Forgotten Realms: 2024–present

 Dungeons & Dragons: The Twenty-Sided Tavern is a stage production which combines actual play, improv, and immersive theater as the player cast navigate a Dungeons & Dragons adventure set in the Forgotten Realms.
 It officially opened on off-Broadway on May 5, 2024, at Stage 42 in New York City; it closed on May 11, 2025.
 In December 2024, it opened at the Sydney Opera House's Studio venue in Sydney; it closed on April 6, 2025.
 The U.S. national tour began in July 2025.

 Wizards of the Coast released the 2024 revision to the 5th Edition ruleset which updates preexisting player options while introducing new content to the game.
 This included releasing new backward compatible versions of the core rulebooks.
-Two Forgotten Realms focused sourcebooks – Heroes of Faerûn (2025) and Adventures in Faerûn (2025) – are scheduled for release in November 2025.
+Two Forgotten Realms focused sourcebooks – Heroes of Faerûn (2025) and Adventures in Faerûn (2025) – were scheduled released in November 2025.
 Following the announcement of these sourcebooks, Game Rant noted that "outside the brief documentation for many areas in the Storm King's Thunder adventure, the only real sourcebook the [Forgotten Realms] setting saw [in 5th Edition] was the Sword Coast Adventurer's Guide".
 Heroes of Faerûn (2025) is aimed at players and "will include new subclasses, feats, backgrounds, items, along with new rules for Circle magic, a gazeteer-style guide to the Realms, a guide to the gods of the Realms, and more information about the factions that rule Faerûn".
 Adventures in Faerûn (2025) is aimed at dungeon masters and will include adventures, monsters and villains along with details on "five different settings: Baldur's Gate, Calimshan, the Dalelands, the Moonshae Isles, and Icewind Dale".
 Additionally, three corresponding digital expansions will be released exclusively on D&D Beyond in November 2025 – Astarion's Book of Hungers (2025) with vampire themed player options and adventures, Netheril's Fall (2025) which features a time-traveling adventure, and an untitled third book.